The Lambs: Clubhouses

-128 West 44th Street

 The Lambs has had many Manhattan homes since 1874, beginning with Delmonico's Restaurant in Union Square.
-Then in 1875 they met at the Maison Doree on the south side of 14th St. opposite Union Square; 1876–77 next to Wallack's theater at 848 Broadway; 1877–78 at the Union Square Hotel, 6 Union Square; 1879 within a brownstone at 19 East 16th St.; 1880–91 at a Brownstone at 34 West 26th St.; 1891 at the Gilsey House, 1200 Broadway; 1892 at 8 West 29th St.; 1893–96 at 26 West 31st St.; 1897–1905 at 70 West 36th St., what was formerly and thereafter Keen's Chophouse remodeled by Stanford White to be a clubhouse.
+The members met at various hotels and restaurants until it was established enough to buy property in 1879.
+The Lambs then either owned or leased space until 1976, when it relocated to 3 West 51st Street, where it remains today.

+128–130 West 44th Street

-In 1905, the club moved to 128–130 West 44th Street, designed by Stanford White and doubled in size in 1915.
-The club remained at 44th Street until 1975, when it sold the structure to the Church of the Nazarene, which leased part of the building for what would become the Off Broadway Lamb's Theatre.
+In 1905, the club moved to 128–130 West 44th Street, designed by Lamb Stanford White and doubled in size in 1915.
+The club remained at 44th Street until 1975, when it lost the building to foreclosure.
+It was purchased from a bank by the Church of the Nazarene, which leased part of the building for what would become the Off Broadway Lamb's Theatre.
 The building was designated a New York City Landmark in September 1974 and was added to the National Register of Historic Places on June 3, 1982.
 The church sold the building in 2006 to Hampshire Hotels, which renovated the building into the Chatwal New York hotel.
-The Chatwal Hotel contains the Lambs Club restaurant although there is no relation between the hotel and The Lambs other than what was left of the building.
+The Chatwal Hotel contains the Lambs Club restaurant although there is no relation between the hotel and The Lambs.

 Current activity

-The Lambs, Inc., is still active in its nine-story quarters at 3 West 51st St. adjacent to Rockefeller Center.
-Its members have been instrumental in the formation of ASCAP, Actors' Equity and The Actors' Fund of America, Screen Actors Guild (SAG) and in the merger that created SAG-AFTRA.
-Of the first 21 Council members of Actors' Equity, 20 were members of The Lambs.
-The meetings to form Actors' Equity were held at The Players, a club similar to The Lambs, because there were too many producer members of The Lambs.
+Since 1976, The Lambs' Clubhouse has been leased space at 3 West 51st St., adjacent to Rockefeller Center.

+The Lambs has elected more than 6,700 members over the decades, counting actors and theater owners, playwrights and painters, singers and sculptors, and today's podcasters and comedy writers.
+Over the decades it was at The Lambs that hit shows and songs were launched, partnerships and friendships formed, and bonds of fellowship made.

+The Lambs is also a historical society, preserving and promoting entertainment history stretching back to the 19th century.
+The club's art collection of oil paintings, theatrical memorabilia, and playbills, together with a private research library, is a museum of American entertainment history.
+The Lambs are currently digitizing its collection to make it available to the public.
+Starting in 1974, the Lambs has donated thousands of important historic documents to the New York Public Library for the Performing Arts.